achiocca1/ECP/README.md

 The repository includes source code, validation data, and example cases for researchers and engineers working on fatigue analysis.

-The mathematical procedure is described in the article:
+The mathematical procedure is described in the articles:

-**A. Chiocca, F. Frendo, "Fatigue assessment of structural components through the Effective Critical Plane factor", International Journal of Fatigue, 2024, doi.org/10.1016/j.ijfatigue.2024.108565.**
+- **A. Chiocca, F. Frendo, "Fatigue assessment of structural components through the Effective Critical Plane factor", International Journal of Fatigue, 2024, doi.org/10.1016/j.ijfatigue.2024.108565.**
+- **F. Frendo, A. Chiocca, M. Sgamma, "A perspective on the structural integrity of notched components through the Effective Critical Plane approach", Engineering Failure Analysis, 2025, doi.org/10.1016/j.engfailanal.2025.109517.**
 ---

 ## Repository Structure